treywood10/website/content/authors/trey-wood/_index.md

 highlight_name: true
 ---

-Trey Wood, a Doctor of Political Science specializing in International Relations and Quantitative Methodology, brings more than four years of expertise in data science and research.
-He is motivated by the continuous learning and application of advanced quantitative skills, particularly in inferential statistics and machine learning.
-Trey approaches data with enthusiasm, eagerly exploring insights and crafting data-driven solutions to complex problems.
+My name is Trey Wood and I'm a Doctor of Political Science with a focus on International Relations and Quantitative Methodology.
+I have over five years of experience in data science and research.
+Currently, I work as a data scientist at Science Applications International Corporation (SAIC), where my team evaluates industry and government facial recognition algorithms for the Department of Homeland Security.
+I’m driven by my passion for continuous learning and love for exploring data to find data-driven solutions to complex problems.
 {style="text-align: justify;"}